Today's Articles

 At the beginning of August, a long schedule of public events brings people from everywhere to Cachoeira, to what Moraes Ribeiro considers the most representative living document of Brazilian, baroque, Ibero-African religiosity.
 Suppers, parades, masses, processions, and samba-de-Roda (a traditional form of playing and dancing the samba in a circle) put the confraternity in the center of events in this provincial city ultimately, in the main newspapers and news networks of the capital.

-The festival's calendar includes the confession of members in the parish church; a cortege representing the death of Our Lady; a vigil followed by a supper of bread, wines, and seafood in obedience to religious customs forbidding the consumption of palm oil and meat on the day of Oxalá, the creator of the universe; and the burial procession of Our Lady of the Good Death, during which the sisters wear their ceremonial clothing.
+The festival's calendar includes members' confessions in the parish church, a cortege representing Our Lady's death, a vigil followed by a supper of bread, wines, and seafood in obedience to religious customs forbidding the consumption of palm oil and meat on the day of Oxalá, the creator of the universe, and the burial procession of Our Lady of the Good Death, during which the sisters wear their ceremonial clothing.

 The celebration of the Assumption of Our Lady of Glory by a mass in the mother church, followed by a procession, gives way to the contagious fun of the people of Cachoeira, which breaks out in full color, food, music, and dancing over as many days as the donations and annual reserves allow.